I-Am-Nicholas/metaHumanDB/README.md

 - Written in Angular 4.

 - Tested using the Jasmine framework, with Protractor for end-to-end tests and Karma for unit tests.

+## TECHNOLOGIES

+- Angular 4
+- HTML
+- CSS
+- Typescript
+- jQuery

-## UPCOMING FEATURES
+## UPCOMING TECH

 - Node.js backend connecting to a Mongo database.

 ## ISSUES

 - Angular 4 not being a mature iteration has hindered me quite a bit.
 Specific info is hard to find or there is very little of it once I find any.
 I expected this but was hoping the sparse amount of information wouldn't hold me back as much as it has.

+- Took a long time to (begin to) understand how to properly write tests around promises, http requests and asynchrony.
+In preparing the app to make http requests almost all of my passing tests broke due to the implementation of accessing external data and therefore dealing with asynchronous services.